-We are excited to announce our 4th annual Leadership Summit for Native Youth in Food and Agriculture at the University of Arkansas School of Law.
-The Summit will held July 16 – 25, and application deadlines are listed below.
+We are excited to announce the 5th annual Native Youth in Food and Agriculture Leadership Summit at the University of Arkansas School of Law!

-- be American Indian, Alaska Native, or Native Hawaiian;
+- are American Indian, Alaska Native, or Native Hawaiian;

-- be passionate about food and agricultural production, and
+- are passionate about food and agricultural production, and

 - have the courage to lead their Tribes and communities into the future,